dropbox/dropbox-sdk-obj-c/README.md

 #import <ObjectiveDropboxOfficial/ObjectiveDropboxOfficial.h>

 - (void)myButtonInControllerPressed {

+  // Use only one of these two flows at once:

   // Legacy authorization flow that grants a long-lived token.
   [DBClientsManager authorizeFromController:[UIApplication sharedApplication]
                                  controller:[[self class] topMostController]